 \subsection{Gas-Efficient Smart Contract for App Metadata Storing and Retrieving}

-In this subsection, we propose a set of mechanisms to minimize gas costs for app metadata storing (i.e., app uploads), eliminate gas costs for metadata retrieving (i.e., app downloads), and achieve a whitelist mechanism for preventing misuse of our contract functions.
-These design-level optimizations are much more efficient than code-level optimizations~\cite{GASPER17,MadMax18,GASOL20} and can guide future smart contract design.
+In this subsection, we introduce a series of mechanisms aimed at reducing gas costs for app metadata storage (i.e., app uploads), eliminating gas costs for metadata retrieval (i.e., app downloads), and implementing a whitelist mechanism to prevent misuse of our contract functions.
+These design-level optimizations are significantly more efficient than code-level optimizations~\cite{GASPER17, MadMax18, GASOL20, ibatch21} and provide valuable guidance for future smart contract designs.

 \textbf{Minimizing gas costs via log-based contract storage.} We found that a major source of gas inefficiency comes from data storage in the smart contract.
 Like many other smart contracts, \name needs to store app metadata as a structure defined in the contract.
 However, such data storage operation, via the \texttt{SSTORE} instruction in Ethereum Virtual Machine (EVM), changes the internal block states and Ethereum's world state~\cite{WorldState}.
 Therefore, it is expensive, costing 20,000 Gas\footnote{The gas cost/fee is the product of gas price (or Gwei) and the Gas consumed.} per operation~\cite{EthereumYellow14}.
 Since numerous app metadata records will be stored in \name, it would cost a large amount of gas fees if we use the traditional contract structure.
 Fortunately, we identify a logging interface in the EVM, which can be used to permanently log data in transaction receipts via the \texttt{LOG} instruction~\cite{EthereumYellow14}.
 Since it changes only the block headers and does not need to change the world state, only 375 Gas is consumed per operation.